Bromley and Chislehurst (UK Parliament constituency)

-Bromley and Chislehurst is a constituency represented in the House of Commons of the Parliament of the United Kingdom since 2006 by Bob Neill, a Conservative.
+Bromley and Chislehurst was a constituency in Greater London represented in the House of Commons of the UK Parliament from 2006 until its abolition for the 2024 general election by Bob Neill, a Conservative.

 Constituency profile

-This constituency is relatively prosperous in terms of income, has low unemployment and is largely suburban with significant parkland and sports areas.
+The Bromley and Chislehurst constituency is relatively prosperous in terms of income and has low unemployment; it is largely suburban with significant parkland and sports areas.
 Most of the housing is owner-occupied although there are significant proportions of social housing in parts of Mottingham and Bromley Common.
 The 2011 census shows that the borough is 84.3% White European/British, lower than the national average (86%) and higher than then London average (59%).

-Until 2006 it was one of the Conservative Party's safest seats but the by-election of that year saw the party's electoral majority fall steeply from over 13,000 (in the 2005 election) to just over 600 votes (see below - "Election results").
-They have since rebuilt this majority, which currently stands at just under 11,000.
+Until 2006 it was one of the Conservative Party's safest seats; the by-election of that year saw the party's electoral majority fall steeply from over 13,000 (in the 2005 election) to just over 600 votes.
+The party has since rebuilt its majority, which currently stands at just under 11,000.